 The main part of your site are the content pages.
 This is where you add the text, documents, links, images, and video that make up your site.
 To create and edit content pages, click on the Pages option on the WordPress dashboard.

-Adding a new Page:
+Adding a new Page

-To add a new page to your website, click Add New at the top of the Pages management screen.
-If you want to edit an existing page, just click on the blue title of the page you want to edit.
+To add a new page to your website, click simply click “Add New” at the top of the Pages management screen.
+If you want to edit an existing page, just click on the “Edit” button for the page you want to edit.
 If you see the “Front Page” label next to one of your pages, that means this is the page you selected as your homepage.

 Editing the Page Content

 When editing or adding pages in WordPress, you will use a block editor called Gutenberg.
 Gutenberg uses different types of blocks to edit page content, like paragraph blocks, heading blocks, and image blocks.
 Through blocks, you can edit anything about the specific page you have selected, such as the title, the text and adding images, videos, and documents.
 The Gutenberg editor is one of the most powerful tools you have in WordPress and allows you to create content-driven pages that meet your needs.To add a block to your page, click the plus (+) button in the top left-hand corner of the screen.

-Next Session: Adding Images/Video
+Next Session: Embedding Documents